widelands/widelands/README.md

 | utils | Diverse utilities: Building translations, code formatting, packaging Mac & Windows, ... |

-## Obtaining Travis and AppVeyor builds
+## Obtaining Travis and MS-Windows builds

-Travis and AppVeyor builds are triggered for all pull requests and for new pushes to the `master` branch.
-If you want to get a build without making a pull request, temporarily add the name of your branch to the `branches` section in `.travis.yml`/`appveyor.yml`.
+Travis builds are triggered for all pull requests and for new pushes to the `master` branch.
+If you want to get a build without making a pull request, temporarily add the name of your branch to the `branches` section in `.travis.yml`.
 This will not work if the branch is in a fork though.

+All pushes to master will be built on AppVeyor.
+Pull request branches are deployed for MS-Windows using a GitHub action.
+To obtain MS-Windows builds if you do not wish to open a pull request, temporarily add the name of your branch to the `branches` section in `appveyor.yml`.
+This also does not work for branches in forks.